ECTS

 Autumn

-The course content is organized into 6 sequences:
+The content of the EU is organized into six course sequences:

 reference evapotranspiration (Penman and Penman-Monteith approaches)

-- Plant: growth and development cycle, phenology, geometric structure, photosynthesis, root system,
+- Plants: growth and development cycle, phenology, geometric structure, photosynthesis, root system,

 water in the soil-plant-atmosphere continuum